dy0gu/Zhoda/README.md

 ![logo](logo.png)

 Zhoda aims to maintain simplicity and efficiency in its TCP implementation, while also providing a high level of customizability.
-Cross-platform support is also a priority.
+Cross-platform support is also a priority, with binaries available for Linux, Windows and MacOS.

 ## Installation 🛠️